 Features On Demand

 Features on Demand (FODs) are Windows feature packages that can be added at any time.
 Common features include language resources like handwriting recognition or other features like the .NET Framework (.NetFx3).
-When a Windows 10 PC needs a new feature, it can request the feature package from Windows Update.
+When Windows 10 or Windows Server needs a new feature, it can request the feature package from Windows Update.

 You can also preinstall FODs so they're ready if a user needs them.
 FODs are distributed as .cab files on the Feature on Demand ISO and you can use DISM to add a FOD to a Windows image.
 If you're using the FOD ISO to preinstall FODs, make sure you're using the FOD ISO that matches your Windows image version.

 Add language packs, FODs, and apps, in that order, prior to installing an update.
 If you add an update prior to adding language packs, FODs, and apps you'll have to reinstall the update.

 Types of Features on Demand

 Starting with Windows 10, version 1809 and Windows Server 2019, Windows has two different types of Features on Demand:

 FODs without satellite packages: FODs with all language resources packaged into the same package.
 These FODs are distributed as a single .cab file.

 FODs with satellite packages: Language-neutral FODs that have language and/or architecture resources in separate packages (satellites).
 When you install this type of FOD, only the packages that apply to the Windows image are installed, which reduces disk footprint.
 These FODs are distributed as a set of several .cab files, but are installed by specifying a single